 - Outdoor Etiquette: Leave No Trace (I stress this subject a lot on all of my posts but it’s totally optional for you.)

 - Disclaimer: I usually write this on the bottom and italicized.
 It is very important to always have a disclaimer.
 Disclaimers help protect you and those you work with from any lawsuits or legal issues.
 More details on this below.

 Your outline doesn’t have to be exactly this to the point.
-Depending on the park, trail, etc. I leave out a few things or add other things like a Gallery at the end of my post.
+Depending on the park, trail, etc. I leave out a few things or add other things,

 I’m sure your teachers and professors have taught you the importance of having an introduction in your paper.
 Your readers want to know briefly what they are going to be reading about.
 If your introduction is not awesome your readers will most likely not continue reading.
 This is your first chance to engage your reader to continue reading this post.

 Once again, I’m sure we have learned the importance of a conclusion in school/college as well.
 You don’t want to just stop at a random spot.
 You have to recap and say your goodbyes.
 Look at it like if you are talking to a friend in person.
 You are not going to walk away in the middle of the conversation.
 Right?
 You will finish the conversation and finish off by saying goodbye or see you later.
 Your conclusion is like that.
 Don’t skip it.

 WRITING A DISCLAIMER

 This is a very important thing to have on your blog post.
 There’s rules to this too, especially if you are using affiliate links and you have to make sure that you are abiding by FTC regulations.
 I usually use Amazon or Target affiliate links when pointing to items on my packing list that I like to use.
 Here’s an example of my disclaimer that I personally use.

 - Disclaimer: Please proceed with caution to any of these hikes.
 Only YOU know your limits and experience level.
 For more information on Safety please refer to our Disclosure Policy.